jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, we still value the micro-management of the production line.

 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
-Although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.
+Thus, although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.

 Regardless, this is where antagonists come from.
-They're well-paid by the Industrial Age.
-In money, but also status.
-And since their skillset is to be maneuvre and jostle for position in the heirarchy of a massive shoe production company, or managing retirement savings, their skills of is not valuable in the Internet Age.

-Thus, antagonists try to keep the past alive as long as they can.
+And since their skillset is to be maneuvre and jostle for position in the heirarchy of a massive shoe company, or fridge company, their skills are obviously transferable in the Internet Age.
+Thus, the people who are well-paid in money and status by the aging Industrial Age, try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.